Problems first, please

 Willing to pay - means this problem is so painful that people are willing to give you money for you to deal with it.

-Now let's see how it works on a silly example: I have a problem walking with my dog, Boxer, each day.
+Now let's see how it works on a silly example: I have a problem walking my dog, Boxer, each day.

 How many people get into those kinds of situations?
 How often?